Arcadable/ArcadableVSCodeExtension/README.md

 }

 // Any other functions can be defined in the same way.
 myFunction: Function {

 }

+// Async functions are also supported
+// Render and Main cannot be async
+myFunction: AsyncFunction {

+}

 ```

 All values and functions defined in any imported file are accessible in any file of the program (all values and functions are global, also across files).